EconovoOdoo/modulos-econovo/econovo_currency_rate_custom_providers/README.md

-# Currency Rate Live Update
+# Custom Rate Providers Update

 Universal currency/asset rate updater for Odoo 17 from any web source using multiple extraction methods.